 - Columbia Solar Project (Ellensburg): Tusso Energy requested applied to the State Energy Facility Site Evaluation Council (EFSEC) to construct 200 acres of solar panels across five parcels of private property.
 Neighbors of the property owners started a nonprofit, Save Our Farms, advocate against the project.
 In early 2017, the Kittitas County Commission established a temporary moratorium that prohibited "major alternative energy projects" in order to block the project; the EFSEC overrode the County and approved the project in 2018. - Horse Heaven Wind Farm: Scout Clean Energy has proposed to build a 600 MW-wind project on 24 miles of ridgeline near Benson City, Washington.
 The project is opposed by local residents who fear changes to the local skyline, potential impacts on outdoor recreation and tourism, and the project decommission process.
 These opponents have formed a local group, Save Our Ridges, to mount political opposition.
 The Bonneville Power Administration has granted initial approval to the project; it is unclear whether Save Our Ridges intends to take legal action. - Skykomish Hydroelectric Dam: A hydroelectric dam project on the Skykomish River near Index was abandoned in 2018.
-Local residents had opposed its construction on the
+Local residents had opposed its construction on the ground that diversion from the falls would diminish opportunities for outdoor recreation in the region.

-&lt;sup>247 Hal Bernton, Solar panels on farmland?
-In Central Washington, that stirs a fight, THE SEATTLE TIMES, Apr.
+&lt;sup>269 Hal Bernton, Solar panels on farmland?
+In Central Washington, that stirs a fight, The Seattle Times, Apr.
 27, 2018.

-&lt;sup>248 TCAJOB Staff, Colorado firm plans 600-megawatt Horse Heaven Wind Farm, TRI-CITIES AREA JOURNAL OF BUSINESS, May 2020.
+&lt;sup>270 TCAJOB Staff, Colorado firm plans 600-megawatt Horse Heaven Wind Farm, TRI-CITIES AREA JOURNAL OF BUSINESS, May 2020.

-&lt;sup>249 Barry Bush, Tri-Citians must stand up to wind turbine plan (Guest Opinion), TRI-CITY HERALD, Mar.
+&lt;sup>271 Barry Bush, Tri-Citians must stand up to wind turbine plan (Guest Opinion), TRI-CITY HERALD, Mar.
 10, 2020.